vegaluisjose/docker-vivado/README.md

 ## Docker images

-There are two `Dockerfile`, one image called `vivado-credential` for pulling credentials and another image called `vivado` that will have Vivado installed.
+There are two images built using the above scripts, one called `vivado-credential` for pulling credentials and another one called `vivado` that will have Vivado installed.

 ## Testing